Expected learning outcomes

 Alphabetical Scale, A(best) – F (fail)

-Internal examiner for the written exam and exercises.
+Internal examiner for the written exam and homework assignments.

 Written exam: ordinary re-sit examination

 - Digital Image Processing, 3rd Edition (DIP/3e), by Rafael C. Gonzalez and Richard E. Woods, Prentice Hall (2008)

 - Digital Image Processing Using MATLAB (DIPUM), by Rafael C. Gonzalez, Richard E. Woods, and Steven L. Eddins, Prentice Hall (2004).

 - Color Image Processing: Methods and Applications (Image Processing), by Rastislav Lukac & Kostantinos N. Plataniotis, CRC (2006)

 - The Image Processing Handbook, Fifth Edition (Image Processing Handbook), by John C. Russ, CRC (2006)